-The Maryland Transit Administration’s (MTA) Office of Fair Practices Equal Employment Opportunity (EEO) Program provides a process for investigating complaints of discrimination filed against the MTA by any employee, applicant, vendor, contractor, or customer of this agency.
+The Maryland Transit Administration’s (MTA) Equal Opportunity Compliance Programs, Equal Employment Opportunity (EEO) Program provides a process for investigating complaints of discrimination filed against the MTA by any employee, applicant, vendor, or contractor/consultant of this agency.

 Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on race, color, religion, sex and national origin.
-The Maryland Transit Administration’s (MTA) Office of Fair Practices Equal Employment Opportunity (EEO) Program provides a process for investigating complaints of discrimination filed against the MTA by any employee, applicant, vendor, contractor, or customer of this agency with regard to hiring, promoting, compensation, benefits, transfers, work assignments, training and education and all other terms of conditions of employment.
+The Maryland Transit Administration’s (MTA) Office of Equal Opportunity Compliance Programs, EEO Program provides a process for investigating complaints of discrimination filed against the MTA by any employee, applicant, vendor, contractor, or customer of this agency with regard to hiring, promoting, compensation, benefits, transfers, work assignments, training and education and all other terms of conditions of employment.

 It is the policy of the Maryland Transit Administration (MTA) to provide equal employment opportunity for all persons regardless of race, sex, color, creed, religion, national origin, age and physical or mental disability.
 The MTA, in cooperation with all employees, is committed to implementing its Affirmative Action Program (AAP) that includes setting goals and timetables to successfully overcome the effects of past discrimination that affect minorities and women in the workforce.

-The designated EEO Officer, Ms. Paula Cullings, Director of MTA’s Office of Fair Practices, is responsible for investigating complaints of discrimination and monitoring all personnel transactions to ensure fair and equal employment opportunities.
+The designated EEO Officer, Bart Plano, Chief of MTA’s Equal Opportunity Compliance Programs, is responsible for investigating complaints of discrimination and monitoring all personnel transactions to ensure fair and equal employment opportunities.
 These responsibilities include recruitment, selection and promotion, as well as compensation, benefits, transfers, work assignments, training and education and other similar personnel management and administration issues.

-All Directors, managers and supervisors share the responsibility in the active participation of the achievement of the MTA’s equal employment opportunity objectives as outlined in the AAP and management performance will be evaluated in the same way as other Agency objectives.
+All directors, managers and supervisors share the responsibility to achieve the MTA’s equal employment opportunity objectives as outlined in the AAP, Management performance is evaluated in the same way as other Agency objectives.
 The successful achievement of our EEO/AAP goals will provide benefits to the MTA through fuller utilization and development of previously underutilized human resources.

-All MTA employees, applicants, contractors or vendors with problems, questions or complaints have the right to file a complaint and should contact Ms. Cullings, located at 6 Saint Paul Street, 20th Floor, Baltimore MD 21202, or by phone at 410-767-3934.
+All MTA employees, applicants, contractors or vendors with problems, questions or complaints have the right to file a complaint and should contact Bart Plano, located at 6 Saint Paul Street, 20th Floor, Baltimore MD 21202, or by phone at 410-767-3779.

-The complaint may be filed in writing to the Maryland Transit Administration Office of Fair Practices located at 6 Saint Paul Street, 20th Floor, Baltimore, MD 21202 at (410) 767-3934.
+The complaint may be filed in writing to the Maryland Transit Administration Office of Equal Opportunity Compliance Programs located at 6 Saint Paul Street, 20th Floor, Baltimore, MD 21202 at (410) 767-3779.
 Complaints may also be filed by contacting the Maryland Department of Transportation (MDOT) Office of Diversity and Equity located at 7201 Corporate Center Drive, Linthicum, MD 21076 at (410) 865-1397.
 Download a complaint form.

 The following are available resources: